sporeprotocol/spore-docs/docs/glossary/terms.md

 ## capacity

-Maximum storage space that a Spore cell can use on the underlying network.
-Measured in CKBytes.
+A unit of measurement for storage space and resource allocation on Nervos CKB.
+For Spore, it quantifies the size of data stored on the blockchain, measured in occupied CKBytes.

 **see also:**
 * [mint](#mint)